I teach creative writing and love helping my students improve their technique.

 How Do You Start and End Your Review?

-Think of your review as a short story.
-You can find some helpful tips on the elements of short story writing here.
+- Think of your review as a short story.

 - Set the scene by introducing your characters; the restaurant, and its staff.

 - The first sentence should hook your reader, so make it dramatic.